waleedabdelatty/aws-cloud-trials/labs/create-vpc-igw-rtt.md

-# VPC, Internet Gateway and Routing Tables
+# Lab VPC, Internet Gateway and Routing Tables

 ## 1. Create a VPC